Anatomy

 <p id={descriptionId}>Invite your team to review and collaborate.</p>

 </div>Those attributes name the dialog and tell assistive tech that it owns the interaction while it is open.
+It is a small detail, but it changes how complete the component feels.

 Rendering the modal